smallwat3r/secretapi/README.md

 6. The encoded blob is stored in Redis under a unique UUID key, with an expiry time set according to user choice.
 7. The secret's ID and the generated passcode are returned to the user.

-When someone retrieves the secret through `/read/{id}/{passcode}/`, the service:
+When someone retrieves the secret through `POST /read/{id}/`, the service:
 - Fetches the encrypted blob.
 - Extracts the salt and nonce.
-- Recreates the encryption key using Argon2id.
+- Recreates the encryption key using Argon2id from the passcode in the `X-Passcode` header.
 - Decrypts the ciphertext using AES-GCM.

 If the passcode matches, the decrypted secret is returned and deleted immediately from Redis.
 If the passcode is wrong three times, the secret is also deleted.